OceanLabs/iOS-Print-SDK/README.md

 ## Installation

-The recommended approach for installing is via the CocoaPods, however we also support adding the SDK via git submodules.
+The recommended approach for installing is via the CocoaPods, however we also support Carthage and adding the SDK via git submodules.

 ### CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like the Kite Print SDK in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for iOS, which automates and simplifies the process of using 3rd-party libraries like the Kite SDK in your projects.
 If you're using it just add the following to your Podfile:

 ```ruby
 pod "Kite-Print-SDK"